transloadit/uppy/website/src/docs/webcam.md

 - `environment`:  The video source is facing away from the user, thereby viewing their environment.
 This is the back camera on a smartphone.
 - `left`: The video source is facing toward the user but to their left, such as a camera aimed toward the user but over their left shoulder.
 - `right`: The video source is facing toward the user but to their right, such as a camera aimed toward the user but over their right shoulder.

+### `showRecordingLength: false`

+Configures whether or not to show the length of the recording while the recording is in progress.
+The default is `false`.

 ### `preferredVideoMimeType: null`